HankB/MkDocs-blog/tech/ESP8266-RTOS-SDK_on_Debian.md

 ```

 I was unable to get `minicom` to read the output from `/dev/ttyUSB0` at the default baud rate of 74880 and also tried 9600, 19200 and 115200.

+## Contributing

+Contributions welcome but not limited to

+* Wrong or confusing wording.
+* Additional Linux distros and/or operating systems.
+* Instructions for integrating this with VS Code or other popular IDEs but without PlatformIO.
+(Or with PlatformIO if that can be managed.)

+The code repo is at <https://github.com/HankB/MkDocs-blog/blob/main/tech/ESP8266-RTOS-SDK_on_Debian.md>